min2ha/ukwa-site/content/target/138186/index.en.md

   "subject": "Welsh Language/ Iaith Gymraeg"
 }

-# Study of the Phonology of Rhondda Valleys English, A

 Project undertaken by Roddy Walters of the University of Glamorgan on the phonology of the Rhondda Valleys.